ibm-cloud-docs/dr-automation-powervs/FAQs.md

 The HA cluster coordinates nodes within the selected high availability location and workspace to help ensure workload continuity during planned or unplanned outages and to support automatic failover.

-### What information is required to configure the HA cluster?
+### What information is required to deploy the HA cluster?
 {: #faq-ha-required-info}

 To configure the HA cluster, provide the following information: